 Bullfighters & Barrelman

 There are two types of dirt heroes: bullfighters and barrelmen.
 Not only are both protectors for the bull riders, they are also additional entertainment for the crowd.

 A bullfighter has many duties while in the arena.
-Not only does he serve as a distraction so the rider can dismount the bull safety, but he becomes a human barrier should a cowboy be bucked off and have trouble getting to his feet.
-If a rider’s hand becomes caught or “hung-up” in the rope, the bullfighters selflessly and intentionally put themselves in harm’s way to detangle the cowboy, These experts love one thing more than the adrenaline rush of being in front of a bull: helping cowboys do what they love, safely.
+Not only does he serve as a distraction so the rider can safely dismount the bull, but he becomes a human barrier should a cowboy be bucked off and have trouble getting to his feet.
+If a rider’s hand becomes caught or “hung-up” in the rope, the bullfighters selflessly and intentionally put themselves in harm’s way to detangle the cowboy.
+These experts love one thing more than the adrenaline rush of being in front of a bull: helping cowboys do what they love, safely.

 The barrelman may have a bit more commentary and get a few more laughs from the crowd than the bullfighters do, but he must also remain alert while on the dirt.
 While sitting atop his barrel, he must be ready to dive in at any time, not only to protect himself, but also to serve as a barrier for both cowboy and bullfighter alike.